A Boodles modern classic featuring two important Victorian emerald cut diamonds from the legendary Cullinan Mine – September 2019

 Petra’s diamonds have a unique provenance in that they are sourced from some of the most culturally significant diamond mines in the world.
 The Cullinan, Finsch, Koffiefontein and Williamson Mines all have rich histories associated with them, as over time they have produced many of the world’s most spectacular and celebrated diamonds.

 Diamonds from our mines have been presented to royalty, have been used to commemorate passionate love affairs (as is the case with the famous Taylor-Burton) and have achieved both historic one-of-a-kind polished masterpieces, as well as record prices.

-Cullinan, in particular, shines in our portfolio as it is the source of the world’s largest gem diamond ever recovered: the Cullinan diamond (3,106 carats rough) was cut to form the Great Star of Africa and the Second Star of Africa, the two largest cut diamonds in the British Crown Jewels.
+The Cullinan Mine, in particular, shines in our portfolio as it is the source of the world’s largest gem diamond ever recovered: The Cullinan diamond (3,106 carats rough) was cut to form the Great Star of Africa and the Second Star of Africa, the two largest cut diamonds in the British Crown Jewels.

 Our mines produce the full spectrum of diamonds, including fancy coloured diamonds, the rarest and often the most valuable.
-Cullinan is renowned as the world’s only reliable source of blue diamonds, Williamson is known for its ‘bubblegum pink’ diamonds, and Finsch and Kimberley Underground are known for fancy yellow diamonds.
+The Cullinan Mine is renowned as the world’s only reliable source of blue diamonds, Williamson is known for its ‘bubblegum pink’ diamonds, and Finsch is known for fancy yellow diamonds.
 Koffiefontein continues to produce exceptional quality white diamonds of between five and 30 carats in size.

 Petra’s mines continue to produce world-class gems.
 We have mined and sold the following exceptional diamonds to date: